Diseases & Conditions

 - Partial or total paralysis of the arm

-A pediatrician is usually the one to make the diagnosis of a brachial plexus palsy injury, based on weakness of the arm and physical examination.
+A pediatrician is usually the one to make the diagnosis of a brachial plexus birth palsy, based on weakness of the arm and physical examination.

 Daily physical therapy is the main treatment method for Erb's palsy.